EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - Research and experience show that allowing bigger, heavier trucks will not result in fewer trucks:

-→ Since 1982, when Congress last increased the gross vehicle weight limit, truck registrations have increased 91 percent.
+→ Since 1982, when Congress last increased the gross vehicle weight limit, truck registrations have more than doubled.

 → Increases in truck size and weights over more than 35 years have never resulted in fewer heavier trucks on the roads.